ThomasBaruzier/wikipedia-dataset/README.md

 The third script, `generate-dataset.py`, reads the filtered articles and cleans them up to create a JSON file with a structured format.
 The script removes unwanted text, formats and converts units, and removes odd characters and symbols.
 The resulting JSON file contains a list of articles with their titles and contents.

-## Downloading premade datasets
+## Premade datasets

-Some datasets that are generated using this repo can be found on my Hugging Face account \((ThomasBaruzier/wikipedia)[https://huggingface.co/datasets/ThomasBaruzier/wikipedia]\).
+I uploaded a dataset on Hugging Face using this project : [ThomasBaruzier/wikipedia](https://huggingface.co/datasets/ThomasBaruzier/wikipedia).

 ## Get started